bparanj/crystal/innovation/shred/appliance.md

      - While not solely focused on wiping, it can be extended to include those features, and it provides a PXE bootable environment.

 ### 5. **Parted Magic**
-   - **Overview**: Parted Magic is a commercial Linux distribution focused on partitioning and disk erasure.
+   Parted Magic is a commercial Linux distribution focused on partitioning and disk erasure.
 It provides secure data wiping tools like **Secure Erase**, which works on HDDs and SSDs.
    - **Features**:
      - Disk erasure using standards such as NIST and DoD.
      - Comes with tools for diagnostics and disk recovery.